FinweLtd/orion360-sdk-pro-examples-android/README.md

 1. Application installation package's _/assets_ folder

-   Private assets folder allows playing content embedded to the apps's own installation package (.apk).
+   Private assets folder allows playing content embedded to the app's own installation package (.apk).
 Notice 100MB .apk size limit in Google Play store.
 This is the recommended location when the application embeds image files to the installation package and _is NOT_ distributed via Google Play store (single large .apk file delivery), or contains only a few images.

 2. Application installation package's _/res/raw_ folder